Bridgy Fed

 dict

-classmethod load(id, remote=None, local=True, raise_=True, **kwargs)[source]
+classmethod load(id, remote=None, local=True, raise_=True, raw=False, csv=False, **kwargs)[source]

 Loads and returns an Object from datastore or HTTP fetch.